Croatia reports record 8,587 new COVID-19 cases in sharp daily rise | Health

 - Country:

-Croatia reported 8,587 new COVID-19 cases on Wednesday, a 47% rise from the 5,845 recorded a day earlier, with 32 reported deaths amid the spread of the Omicron variant.
+Croatia reported 8,587 new COVID-19 cases on Wednesday, a 47% rise from the 5,845 recorded a day earlier, with other countries in the Western Balkans also reporting sharp increases in the number of cases amid the spread of the Omicron variant.

-Croatia has vaccinated 55.7% of its population so far, said the Directorate for civil protection.
+Croatia has vaccinated 55.7% of its population so far, the directorate for civil protection said.
+In neigbouring Bosnia, the number of cases almost doubled since the last week to 1,556 on Wednesday, and Montenegro, which has a population of 600,000, reported an 86% increase to 2,805 cases from the last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)